modelica/ModelicaSpecification/RationaleMCP/ReadMe.md

 - ~~MCP0002~~ Improved class generation
 - ~~MCP0001~~ Improved parametrization

-Note that the documents for older issues (especially the ones on hold) have not been transferred to GitHub, but are found on an older cvs-server.
+Note that the documents for older issues (especially the ones on hold) have not been transferred to GitHub, but are found on an older svn-server.